marisudris/Design-Patterns-In-PHP/State/README.md

 ![Our example UML diagram][2]

 - **Order** is our _Context_ object.
+It holds a reference to an _OrderState_ object and it can have four different states:
+  - pending
+  - ready
+  - shipped
+  - cancelled
-It can have four different states: pending, ready, shipped, cancelled - all of those are represented as separate state classes.
-It pretty much delegates all of it's methods to it's state object which takes care of the state transition and date setting (if needed) for the _Order_.
+  \- all of those are represented as separate state classes.
+  _Order_ delegates all of its methods to its state object which takes care of the state transitions and date setting (if needed) for the _Order_.
 - **OrderState** is our _State_ class.
 It's an abstract class which defines an interface for all the concrete state classes and provides a default implementation for all its methods. _getStatus_ returns a status string which all of the